rjake/whereiation/README.md

 <img src="man/figures/mpg_variation_plot.png" alt="mpg_variation_plot" width="500"/>

 The variation plot is likely to be unfamiliar.
-This image should help explain whatís going on (click to see a bigger pic):
+This image should help explain what‚Äôs going on (click to see a bigger pic):

 <img src="man/figures/mpg_variation_plot_reading.png" alt="mpg_variation_plot_reading" width="500"/>